 Every business generates waste, some of which may be considered hazardous waste which has special requirement and regulations that govern how it is handled.
-The Business Environmental Program’s (BEP) staff is here to help in answering all of your questions related to hazardous waste.
-The BEP staff can:
+The Nevada Business Environmental Program (BEP) staff is here to help answer your questions related to hazardous waste.
+BEP staff can:

-BEP has put together a variety of fact sheets to assist businesses have a better understanding of the various regulations that may impact your business.
+BEP has put together a variety of fact sheets to assist businesses in gaining a better understanding of the various regulations that may impact your business.
 Some of the commonly asked questions have been developed into fact sheets available on our web site.
 Those questions include:

 BEP has compiled a list of key points on hazardous waste management to assist Nevada businesses with understanding the requirements of the hazardous waste regulations.